gulomov/DiplomaThesis/README.md

 - **Kotlin**: Primary programming language used for Android development.
 - **Jetpack Compose**: Modern UI toolkit for building native Android UIs.
 - **MVVM (Model-View-ViewModel)**: Architectural pattern used to separate the UI from the business logic.
 - **Firebase Realtime Database**: Base remote database where data saved
 - **Room Database**: Technology to save data in app
+- **Flow**: To provide a more functional and reactive approach to data handling

 ## Future Plans